Antimony51122/Elingling_On_Time/Documentation/source/_build/html/_sources/func/player.rst.txt

         _buffTimer.Run();
     }

-At the end of the function, we start the timer running and after a buffer duration, we shut it down.
+At the end of the function, we start the timer running, and after a buffer duration, we shut it down.
 We actualise this by subscribing to the timer invoker, and let the buff timer instance listen to the ``HandleBuffTimerFinishedEvent`` handler after the buff time has finished:

 .. code-block:: C#